How to come up with creative ideas consistently

 Consume better

-Consume different things from what everyone else is consuming to have the thoughts no one else is having.
+Consume different things than everyone else if you want to have thoughts no one else is having.

 There is a magazine everyone in your industry is reading.
 Maybe there is a LinkedIn influencer that everyone in your industry is following.
 Consume something different if you want to be creative.